kempnymaciej/alchemy-core/README.md

 ## Installation
 1. Clone the repository.
 2. Copy `AlchemyBow.Core` and `AlchemyBow.Core.meta` into the `Assets` folder of your project.
 3. Add a reference to `AlchemyBow.Core` to appropriate assembly definitions.
-(If you don't use assembly deffinitions in your project, remove `AlchemyBow.Core/AlchemyBow.Core.asmdef`.)
+(If you don't use assembly definitions in your project, remove `AlchemyBow.Core/AlchemyBow.Core.asmdef`.)